What is the Average Retirement Savings (with real life examples)

 And it’s simple: At the beginning of the month, when you receive your paycheck, the money is immediately sent to where it needs to go through automatic systems that you have set up already.

-If you want to find out more on how to automate your finances, check out our 12-minute video explaining it here:
+If you want to find out more on how to automate your finances, check out my 12-minute video explaining it here: